GrindelfP/grindelfStack/README.md

 ## Stack realization
 ### Properties (private)
-1. stack: ArrayList<T?> - stack itself, realized as an instance of a Kotlin ArrayList.
+1. elements: ArrayList<T?> - stack itself, realized as an instance of a Kotlin ArrayList.
-2. size: Int - maximum capasity of this Stack (can be modified externally using "setSize" function).
+2. length: Int - maximum capasity of this Stack (can be modified externally using "setSize" function).
 3. upperIndex: Int - index of the topmost element of Stack (if it's equal to the size property it means, that the Stack is full).

 ### Constructors